Are all students required to attend an Orientation program?

 There is no cost to attend parent orientation.
 Since parent orientation includes lunch, refreshments and materials, a reservation is required.
 Because you must have a reservation to attend, we ask that you submit one registration form for each person attending.

 For registration information, download the Parent Orientation Registration Form, fill it out and return it.
 The registration form must be received one week before the Parent Orientation you would like to attend.
-You will receive an email confirmation once your registration form is received and processed.

 - Tuesday, January 7, 2014, Students entering Spring 2014 semester